Table of Contents

 A friend shared his success in replacing a similar 1w LED in a nail care device by cutting off the legs and body of the LED and soldering a new device with extra copper wire tails using a high-wattage soldering iron.

-In fact, the two components that are most likely to need replacement in LED plant grow light are the power converter and the LED diode itself.
+In fact, the two components that are most likely to need replacement in LED plant grow lights are the power converter and the LED diode itself.

-You can place the light face down (the side covered with beads) on a soft towel to avoid damaging the surface of the light.
+You can place the light face down (the side covered with beads) on a soft towel.
 Loosen the housing screws with a screwdriver and place the screws in a safe place.

 Pull off the front and rear housing again and slowly pull the housing apart to prevent pulling on the internal electrical connections.
 The internal electronic and electrical components can now be easily seen.